MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_PowerShell_NuGet_Packages.md

   whereby the object-oriented PowerShell engine can be linked up to a textual or graphical presentation layer.
   Examples of this include the PowerShell ConsoleHost, the PowerShell Editor Services Host and the PowerShell ISE Host.
-See [about_PowerShell_Hosts] for more details.
 - **Calling PowerShell for some functionalities of a .NET application or library**.
   Sometimes the implementation of a .NET project may find it easiest to use PowerShell behind the scenes to implement a feature or service a request.